 Note: This is a summary from a number Taekwondo texts which were published in Korea 1980~1995 of which were sanctioned by the World Taekwondo Federation.
 The information is provided in summary form only and is intended for general informational use and should not be relied upon for research material in assignments or otherwise as the information is purportedly subject to change by the South Korean Government (eg Romanisation rules and Dynasty names etc).

-At Sun Bae Taekwondo, Hapkido and Kumdo, we have Centres located across Brisbane, in Toowoomba and in Melbourne.
-For a free 2 week tryout, get in touch with our friendly team and you too can learn martial arts.
-Just click on your nearest location or call: 0414 574 574
+At Sun Bae Taekwondo, Hapkido and Kumdo, we have Centres located across Brisbane and Toowoomba.
+For a free 2 week tryout, get in touch with our friendly team and you too can learn Korean martial arts.
+Just click on your nearest location or text/call: 0414 574 574